nathanhammond/query-string-spec/blog.md

 query = *( pchar / "/" / "?" )
 ```

-This definition *dramatically* limits the values allowed in a query string.
-This is also far less than ideal–it ends up encoding a large portion of characters in URIs unnecessarily.
-Most modern implementations fully support Unicode characters inside of URIs–making encoding characters almost entirely superfluous.
+This definition _dramatically_ limits the characters allowed in a query string.
+This is less than ideal in a world in which ISO-8859-1 is unable to represent the way in which the majority of the world communicates.
+Given that most modern implementations of URL parsers fully support Unicode characters inside of URIs this definition is far too strict–it ends up unnecessarily encoding a large portion of characters in URIs.

-The other approach presented in the same document is that a query string is nothing more than the portion of a URL which matches this regular expression: `/\?([^#]*)/`.
-This is presented as only applying to well-formed URIs matching the ABNF, but in practice it has meant that the defining feature of a query string is its boundary characters: `?` and `#`.
+The other approach–_presented in the same document_–is that a query string is nothing more than the portion of a URI which matches this regular expression: `/\?([^#]*)/`.
+This is presented as only applying to well-formed URIs matching the ABNF but in practice has meant that the defining feature of a query string is its boundary characters: `?` and `#`.

-All modern implementations should use the boundary character interpretation unless they have strict compatibility requirements for integrating with legacy systems which do not support the broader character set.
+All modern implementations should use the boundary character interpretation unless they have strict compatibility requirements for integrating with legacy systems which do not support a broader character set.

-How query string libraries handle what happens between these boundary characters is actually the most intriguing part.
-But, before we analyze the approaches, we should take a moment to detour through the topic of serialization and deserialization.
+And that is a summary of the extent to which query strings are officially specified.
+Nothing about ampersands, equal signs, or key/value pairs.
+It's the lack of further specification which makes the rules for how query string libraries handle serialization and deserialization between these boundary characters the most intriguing part.

 ## Serialization & Deserialization